otto-de/edison-microservice/README.md

 **3.1.x**: Edison Microservices for Spring Boot 3.1.x &#10004; - Compatible with Java 17 and greater

+**3.2.x**: Edison Microservices for Spring Boot 3.2.x &#10004; - Compatible with Java 17 and greater

 ## Migration from Edison 2 to Edison 3

 In edison-ldap, whitelisted-paths was replaced with allowlisted-paths.